The Registrar's Office will be closed the following days. Please plan your requests accordingly.

 All Wesleyan lab computers have the ability to create a PDF.
 You can check whether your personal computer can create PDFs by opening your document, going to File>Print and confirming that one of your printers if Adobe PDF.
 If your computer does not have this ability, use a computer lab to do the conversion.

 Click the Properties button to the right of the printer name

 The standard setting ensures that fonts are embedded and that the dpi is 600.
 Make sure that you uncheck either "Rely on system fonts only" or "Do not send fonts to 'Adobe PDF'", depending on your version of PDF, since you want to use the fonts already in your document.

 Other items to note when creating a PDF file

 For the title of your document, use the following formula:

-Please refer to the following documentation on how to upload your PDF in your electronic portfolio here.
-If you have additional documents, like sound or video files, you will be able to submit those at the time that you electronically register your thesis so that they can be included for library archiving.
+If you have additional documents, like sound or video files, you will be able to submit those as supplemental files at the time that you electronically register your thesis so that they can be included for library archiving.

 If you have difficulty creating a PDF, please contact the Help Desk at x4000.

 - IMPORTANT: Pay attention to the number of images you have and the overall size of your PDF.
 If your PDF file is very large in size, you may not be able to upload it to the thesis registration system.
 The image size in a document is often a primary reason that PDF files are very large.
 Please refer to PDF Tips and Troubleshooting on the Honors website for links to instructions on how to reduce the image sizes.